Preacherman194589/Crypto-Prediction/README.md

 - [G-Reaserch](https://www.gresearch.co.uk/) is a quantitative finance research firm in Europe.
 They utilized machine learning, big data and the most advanced technology to predict movements in the financial markets.

 ## Question we hope to answer with the data
-- Which among the five popular assets will give the highest return?
-(Binance Coin, Bitcoin, EOS.io, Ethereum, Litecoin, Monero)
+- Which Machine Learning Model would best predict future price changes?
-- How much is it going to increase in the near future from current price market?
+- By how much is cryptocurrency price going to increase in the near future compared to current price market?
-- Which coin/assets would be more stable?
+- Which coin/assets would be more stable out of the six cryptocurrency chosen for this project?
-- Which Machine Learning Model is best predict the dataset?

 ## Machine Learning Model
 Taking in a set of factors, we are going to use different machine learning models to predict each cryptocurrency's returns.